juicyradish/ECE243_SpaceInvaders/README.md

 ---

-Great thanks to [Junhao Liao](https://github.com/junhaoliao) for all technical and mental supports.
+Great thanks to [Junhao Liao](https://github.com/junhaoliao) for all technical supports.
+Please support his project [iCtrl](https://github.com/junhaoliao/iCtrl) if you can :)

 ---